 - The most common cause of these types of incidents is failure of the driver to watch where they are going.

-- The most likely time to be involved in a collision is on Saturday between Noon and 4 p.m.
+- The most likely time to be involved in a collision is on a Saturday and between the hours of Noon and 4 p.m.

-- Rented or borrowed vessels were used in 23% of the incidents.
+- Rented or borrowed vessels were used in 15% of the incidents in 2019.

 - Jet Skis were most likely to be involved in an incident on Dale Hollow Lake, Kentucky Lake, and Old Hickory Lake.